PDO threads available at NCMC located in Niagara Falls, ON.

 - No current skin infection like cold sore, dermatitis rash etc

 - Not currently on blood thinners or steroids.

 - Prior dermal filler or neurotoxins has to be at least two weeks prior.

 - No history of allergy to local anesthetics or suture materials.

 - Current pregnancy.

-- Current active chemotherapy, immunotherapy, or steroid
+- No current activity in chemotherapy, immunotherapy, or steroid use.

 - Hep B, C & HIV